-James Nash is a British racing driver born in 1985, who gained his best results in the touring car races, becoming the 2011 British touring car champion and 2013 World touring car champion, both times in the class of the Independents drivers.
+James Nash is a British racing driver who gained his best results in the touring car races, becoming the 2011 British touring car champion and 2013 World touring car champion, both times in the class of the Independents drivers.

-James Nash was born on December 16th in Milton Keynes, England, Nash started his racing career in karting and stayed in that motorsport discipline until 2005, when he switched to bigger cars.
+James Nash was born on December 16, 1985, in Milton Keynes, England.
+He started his racing career in karting and stayed in that motorsport discipline until 2005, when he switched to bigger cars.

 Racing debut in Formula Ford